-The Data Protection Policy is a statement of the University's commitment to comply with the Data Protection Act.
+The University has a Data Protection Policy which is a statement of the University's commitment to comply with the Data Protection Act.
+This is available upon request.

 The Act also sets out a number of rights that all individuals have in relation to their personal data.
 If Cardiff Metropolitan University holds data about you, then you have the right to correct or erase any inaccurate information and to prevent it processing your data in certain circumstances.
 You also have the right of access to your personal data.
 Please click here for more information about your rights (See 'Rights of Individuals below).